 It took two weeks using a five-hour, off-peak weekday lane closure.
 Four kilometres of verge were cleaned each day using a dedicated crew of nine Serco staff.
 Around a tonne of rubbish was collected a day.

-Other items collected included traffic cones and lorry tyres alongside more usual litter such as fast food containers, drinks bottles and confectionary packaging.
+Other items collected included traffic cones and lorry tyres alongside more usual litter such as fast food containers, drinks bottles and confectionery packaging.

 Council Leader Cllr Simon Cook joined the crews for one morning and praised them for their hard work in a difficult and dangerous environment.